-In the wake of World War II, Japan received substantial US aid for relief and reconstruction (see p.
-9 of History and Myth).
-In the years since, Japan transformed into an aid provider, disbursing over \$17.5 billion in Official Development Assistance (ODA) in 2022 and becoming the world's 3rd largest contributor behind the US and Germany.
-Japan provides ODA to various countries in sub-Saharan Africa, Asia, and the Middle East and North Africa
+In the wake of World War II, Japan received substantial US aid for relief and reconstruction (see History and Myth).
+In the years since, Japan transformed into an aid provider, disbursing over \$19.6 billion in Official Development Assistance (ODA) in 2023 and becoming the world's 3rd largest contributor behind the US and Germany.
+Japan provides ODA to various countries in sub-Saharan Africa, Asia, and the Middle East and North Africa.